Sunday, April 6, 2014

 It's often just about the way you look.
 And that's damn boring.
 Plus, it's always about being a victim and about how much you suffered, but as far as I am concerned, I feel like a loving sun warrior, not a poor victim.
 I feel pleased to live such a special life.

-Monika: Apart from being a TV celebrity, you are a stewardess.
-How do you deal with naughty passengers?
+Monika: In addition to being a TV celebrity, you also work as a stewardess.
+How do you handle flirtatious or overly forward passengers?

-Johanna: Hahhaha, that's a good question.
-Indeed, many passengers are flirting with me and have no clue about who or what I am.
-In the beginning, it was flattering but after some time I have found out that as a woman you have to be very strict with a man and treat him not very nice and he still adores you.
+Johanna: Hahaha, that's a good question.
+Indeed, many passengers flirt with me and have no clue about who or what I am.
+In the beginning, it was flattering, but after some time, I found out that as a woman, you have to be very strict with a man and treat him not very nicely, yet he still adores you.
 It's strange.

-And in the end, it's just about the fantasies that they have caused in the uniform I wear strong makeup and embody the dream of every man.
+And in the end, it's just about the fantasies they have because of the uniform I wear, the strong makeup, and the way I embody the dream of every man.
 But it has nothing to do with the real me.
 So, show them exactly where to stop and don't act like a bitch.
+It’s all about finding the right balance between being firm and professional while keeping your own boundaries intact.

-Monika: Many girls dream about being a stewardess.
-Are you satisfied with the job?
+Monika: Many girls dream of becoming a stewardess.
+Are you satisfied with your job?

 Johanna: No, not at all.
 Being a stewardess just sounds nice.
-Sure, I have seen a lot of places and different cultures and I would never wanna miss those experiences, but people usually forget the poor, demanding working conditions in a plane that you have to struggle with.
-Now I am on part-time cause I teach lots of yoga and shamanism, so it feels great now cause I still have the benefits of being a flight attendant but not suffering too much from jetlags and the lack of oxygen.
+Sure, I’ve seen a lot of places and different cultures, and I would never want to miss those experiences, but people usually forget the poor, demanding working conditions on a plane that you have to struggle with.
+Now, I’m on part-time because I teach a lot of yoga and shamanism, so it feels great now because I still have the benefits of being a flight attendant but don’t suffer too much from jet lag and the lack of oxygen.
+It’s a much healthier balance for me now.

 Enjoying herself in the Maldives.

-Johanna: I had one which I adored.
-It's been Sabrina Andersrum.
-All the transgenders and Serbian gays in Vienna know her.
-She is beautiful, sexual and yet, humble and pure.
+Johanna: I had one that I adored.
+It’s been Sabrina Andersrum.
+All the transgender people and Serbian gays in Vienna know her.
+She is beautiful, sexual, and yet humble and pure.
+She really taught me how to be confident in who you are.

-Monika: What do you think about the present situation of transgender women in Austrian society?
+Monika: How do you perceive the current status of transgender women in Austrian society?

 Johanna: It's good.
-I mean we are not in the media but I feel most of us got more courageous also because I made my story public.
-Nowadays many Austrian transgenders don't lose their job anymore during the transition cause they have a role model now and feel stronger to stand for their rights at work and don't let discriminate them.
+I mean, we are not in the media, but I feel most of us have become more courageous, partly because I made my story public.
+Nowadays, many Austrian transgenders don’t lose their jobs during transition because they now have role models and feel stronger to stand up for their rights at work and not let themselves be discriminated against.
 As I did.
-Besides, we have a great law that made it very easy for transgenders to switch without having any operation.
+Besides, we have a great law that makes it very easy for transgenders to transition without requiring any surgery.
+Progress is happening, but there is still more work to be done to achieve full acceptance.

-Johanna: I am not sure about that cause.
-I feel that most transgenders are either very ego-driven and just obsessed with their look or they got aggressive and intolerant and lost the realistic view of life.
+Johanna: I am not sure about that.
+I feel that most transgenders are either very ego-driven and just obsessed with their looks, or they become aggressive and intolerant, losing a realistic view of life.
+However, society’s increasing awareness of transgender issues is undeniably pushing the conversation forward in the broader human rights movement.

-Johanna: No, I am not a political person at all in that sense.
+Johanna: No, I am not a political person in that sense.
 I do my things in public to show a change.
 I try to eat vegan, regional, and seasonal.
 I try to lead a conscious and reflective life.
-With my work as a yoga teacher, I try to wake up sincerity in people to let them create a more loving environment to live in.
+With my work as a yoga teacher, I try to awaken sincerity in people and encourage them to create a more loving environment to live in.
+I believe that true change starts on a personal level before it reaches the political stage.

 At work in Boeing 777.

-And I still have my kid stories which I think are the best outcome for me.
-And I have many many things in my mind and pray to God that I will receive the opportunities to realize them.
+And I still have my kid stories, which I think are the best outcome for me.
+I have many, many things in my mind and pray to God that I will receive the opportunities to realize them.
+I believe that when you follow your passion with sincerity, the right doors will eventually open.

-Monika: What would you recommend to all transgender girls, struggling with gender dysphoria?
+Monika: What advice would you give to transgender girls who are struggling with gender dysphoria and self-acceptance?

 Monika: Johanna, thank you for the interview!